AltheaJonos/electricity-welfare-analysis/README.md

 # 📊 Electricity Prices, Unreliability, and Household Welfare in the Philippines

-## ⚡ TL;DR

-- Electricity prices reduce household welfare
-- Education is the most affected category
-- Unreliability increases costs through coping behavior
-- Effects are strongest for low-income households

----

 ## 📌 Overview

-Electricity access in the Philippines is nearly universal—but household welfare has not improved proportionally.
+Electricity access in the Philippines is nearly universal, but household welfare has not improved proportionally.

 This project investigates why.

 > **Key question:**
-> How do electricity prices and unreliable supply affect how households allocate their budgets?
+> How do electricity prices and unreliable electricity supply affect household welfare in the Philippines?

 ---

 ## 💡 Key Insight

-> Electricity is not just a cost—it reshapes household decision-making.
+> Electricity is not just a cost.
+It reshapes household decision-making.

 It affects welfare through: